 • Overall applicant-to-hire: 1 in 180 applicants (CareerPlug, 2025)

-Here's what makes these benchmarks actionable: the biggest drop-off isn't at the offer stage (where most teams focus their anxiety).
-It's at screening, where 92% of applicants get filtered out.
-If your screening criteria are too rigid, too automated without nuance, or simply too slow, you're likely losing qualified candidates before a human ever reviews their profile.
+Here’s what makes these benchmarks actionable: the biggest drop-off isn’t at the offer stage (where most teams focus their anxiety).
+It’s at screening, where 92% of applicants get filtered out.
+If your screening criteria are too rigid, too automated without nuance, or simply too slow, you’re likely losing qualified candidates before a human ever reviews their profile.
+Our deep dive into applicant drop-off rates breaks down exactly where candidates quit at each stage and what drives them away.

 Where Are Candidates Dropping Out of Your Funnel?